 The social media audit is an important part of the digital marketing planning process.
 Social media is an opportunity for consumers to generate their own content, and many of the top-ranking results of an Internet search will result in social media content – in relation to companies, brands, and products and services.
-User Generated Content (UGC), for example Trip Advisor in Hospitality Industry, is a reliable way of Informing consumers’ decision-making.
+User Generated Content (UGC), for example, Trip Advisor in the Hospitality Industry, is a reliable way of Informing consumers’ decision-making.

 So what a digital marketer needs is a tool to audit social media within the competitive environment, i.e. relative to competitors.
-The digital marketer will be trying to work out the best way to ‘feed’ the digital marketing funnel, and he or she will also need to monitor/measure any discussions about his or company.
+The digital marketer will be trying to work out the best way to ‘feed’ the digital marketing funnel, and he or she will also need to monitor/measure any discussions about his or the company.
 This is where a social media audit fits in.

 There are certain questionaries which can be adopted for Social Media Auditing Purpose:

 1. Who is creating content using the digital medium?
 Is it you?
 Is it an influencer?
 Is it a competitor?

 2. Where is the digital content?
 Which digital media platform is being used for content?
 Such as YouTube or Facebook.

 3. What is the content on the social media platform?
 Is its textual content, and video, a photo, is it a story, etc?
 Does it use a ranking system?
 What is the feedback like?